Wintermute0110/AEL-asset-library/README.md

-#Advanced Emulator Launcher assets library#
+#Advanced Emulator Launcher asset library#

 This archive contains category and launcher NFOs to use with Avanced Emulator Launcher, to help you in the setup process of AEL.